CptFabulouso/react-native-theme-provider/README.md

 import React from 'react';
 import { View, Text, TouchableOpacity } from 'react-native';
+import {
+  useThemeDispatch,
+  useTheme,
-import { useThemeDispatch, useTheme } from '@pavelgric/react-native-theme-provider';
+} from '@pavelgric/react-native-theme-provider';

 export default SomeComponent = () => {
   // selectedTheme is the key of selected theme